ABERT-NOLA/App-Instagram/README.md

 python3 manage.py makemigrations images- Creates a migrations folder and database with all the tables python3 manage.py migrate
+Open the project on your Text Editor/IDE
+Run python3 manage.py runserver on your terminal
 ### Prerequisites

 You can install the Prerequisites by running the command: